Totem-Studios/.github/profile/README.md

 ### Licensing

 Most of our projects are open-source and available for use without explicit permission.
 However, licensing terms may vary for certain projects.
-Please refer to the `LICENSE.md` file within each repository for detailed information on the specific licensing terms applicable to that project.
+Please refer to the `LICENSE` file within each repository for detailed information on the specific licensing terms applicable to that project.

 ---